-124. Brookfield Commc'ns v.
-W. Coast Entm't, 174 F.3d 1036 (9th Cir.
+132. Brookfield Commc'ns v.
+W. Coast Ent., 174 F.3d 1036, 1064 (9th Cir.
 1999).
-The hypothetical is based on Blockbuster Entm't Grp. v.
+The hypothetical is based on Blockbuster Ent.
+Grp. v.
 Laylco, Inc., 869 F. Supp.
 505 (E.D.
 Mich 1994).

-9. Consider, for instance, if Pepsi were to purchase sponsored links to its website triggered by an internet user's search for the "Coca-Cola" trademark.
-Coca-Cola would have difficulty suing Pepsi for infringement on an initial interest theory because these two products are widely recognized as competitors and, accordingly, the likelihood of consumer confusion is exceedingly small. consider the store's less-expensive alternative.
+In much the same way, keyword purchasing may, in many cases, be analogized to a drug store that typically places its own store-brand generic products next to the trademarked products they emulate in order to induce a customer who has specifically sought out the trademarked product to consider the store's lessexpensive alternative.
 The generic product capitalizes on the recognizable brand name but the consumer benefits by being offered a lower-cost product.
 At no point is the consumer confused about the alternatives presented to her.
 The goodwill invested in the protected mark remains undisturbed while the consumer reaps the benefit of competing goods.
 Trademark infringement would seem to be unsupportable in this scenario.
 Mere diversion, without any hint of confusion, is not enough.

-To be sure, the sponsored links appearing on a search-results page will not always be a menu of readily distinguished alternatives.
+To be sure, the sponsored links appearing on a searchresults page will not always be a menu of readily distinguished alternatives.
 With the intense competition for internet users' attention and mouseclicks, online merchants may well be tempted to blur these distinctions, hoping to create and capitalize on initial consumer confusion.
 Such conduct undoubtedly begins to sound in trademark infringement.
 Thus, where a plaintiff has plausibly alleged some consumer confusion, even at an initial stage of his product search, the question is a far closer one.

-Based on the twin goals of trademark protection, the Court concludes that initial interest confusion can support a claim under the Lanham Act - but only where the plaintiff has plausibly alleged that consumers were confused, and not simply diverted.
-Many cases, including this one, will fall somewhere between the incarnations of so-called initial interest confusion discussed above - the misleading billboard or the choice-enhancing menu.
+Based on the twin goals of trademark protection, the Court concludes that initial interest confusion can support a claim under the Lanham Act-but only where the plaintiff has plausibly alleged that consumers were confused, and not simply diverted.
+Many cases, including this one, will fall somewhere between the incarnations of so-called initial interest confusion discussed above-the misleading billboard or the choice-enhancing menu.
 The Court's task is to distinguish between them.
 As a preliminary matter, the Court agrees with the many scholars who find the deceptive billboard analogy often inapt in the internet context.
 Unlike the deceived shopper who is unlikely to get back on the highway, the internet consumer can easily click the 'back' button on her web browser and return almost instantly to the search results list to find the sought-after brand.
 Her added search costs, in other words, may often be very low while her comparative choice among products is greatly expanded.